impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-content.md

 ### Annotations and Regexes

 The first thing I notice is the `@test` snippet.
-I'm not sure what Sam Stephenson would call this, but I would call it an "annotation", because I have a bit of experience with the Java language and the Java community [uses similar syntax](https://web.archive.org/web/20230309020001/https://en.wikipedia.org/wiki/Java_annotation), which they also refer to as annotations.
+I'm not sure what Sam Stephenson would call this, but I would call it an "annotation", because I have a bit of experience with the Java language and the Java community [uses similar syntax](https://web.archive.org/web/20230309020001/https://en.wikipedia.org/wiki/Java_annotation){:target="_blank" rel="noopener"}, which they also refer to as annotations.

 Annotations are used as metadata, to help BATS identify which code represents tests that should be run.
-If we search the BATS codebase for the string `@test` and look through the results, eventually we find [this line of code](https://github.com/sstephenson/bats/blob/03608115df2071fff4eaaff1605768c275e5f81f/libexec/bats-preprocess#L34).
+If we search the BATS codebase for the string `@test` and look through the results, eventually we find [this line of code](https://github.com/sstephenson/bats/blob/03608115df2071fff4eaaff1605768c275e5f81f/libexec/bats-preprocess#L34){:target="_blank" rel="noopener"}.
 This is a regular expression (or a regex for short).
 If you aren't familiar with regexes, they're a very powerful tool for finding and parsing strings.
-See [here](https://web.archive.org/web/20221024181745/https://linuxtechlab.com/bash-scripting-learn-use-regex-basics/) for more information.
+See [here](https://web.archive.org/web/20221024181745/https://linuxtechlab.com/bash-scripting-learn-use-regex-basics/){:target="_blank" rel="noopener"} for more information.

 This isn't a walk-through of the BATS codebase so I want to keep this part short, but essentially what's happening here is we're providing a pattern for `bash` to use when searching for lines of code.  `bash` will read each line of code in a test file (for example, `test/rbenv.bats`) and see if it matches the pattern.
 If it does, we know we've found a test.
 The pattern includes the string `@test`, which is why each of the tests in our file start with `@test`.